CLUSTER

 Join a node

-Note: The node will try to join the cluster using an ID it detects (either in the filesystem’s xattrs or on disk) or that it generates for itself.
-If you would like to specify an ID, you can do so while starting the aisnode executable.
+Note: aisnode will try to join cluster using its persistent ID.
+If you need to specify an ID, you can do so via

 $ ais cluster add-remove-nodes join --role=proxy 192.168.0.185:8086